qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 ```

 - `configure_optimizers` is a method provided by Lightning.
 An eagle-eye of you could notice
-mysterious `self.model` in our implementation, it is actually a `quaterion_models.MetricModel`
+mysterious `self.model`, it is actually a `quaterion_models.MetricModel` instance.
-instance.
 We will cover it later.
 - `configure_loss` is a loss function to be used during training.
 You can choose a ready-made implementation from Quaterion.
 However, since Quaterion's purpose is not to cover all possible losses, or other entities and
 features of similarity learning, but to provide a convenient framework to build and use such models,